Zoe-Immersive/SketchfabCSharp/README.md

   });
 ```

-Download model disabling the cache (Usefull if you want to download models that are actively being changed)
+Download model enabling the cache (Usefull if you want to avoid making API calls for models that you already downloaded)

 ```
-  // This first call will get the model information bool disableCache = true;
+  // This first call will get the model information bool enableCache = true;
   SketchfabAPI.GetModel(_uid, (resp) =>
   {
       // This second call will get the model information, download it and instantiate it